cosuoji/tasks-/README.md

  - when added to a task, send an email
  - change name in place
  - routes to patch each feature
+ - figure out a creative way to mark as completed or mark as pending, in place
+ - due in a day - orange
+ - due that day - red
+ - sort table by date